 Jens Kreuter is married and has three children.

-On February 1st, 2015 Dr. Jens Kreuter became Managing Director of Engagement Global gGmbH – Service für Entwicklungsinitiativen (Engagement Global gGmbH – Service for Development Initiatives).
+On February 1st, 2015 Dr. Jens Kreuter became Chief Executive Officer of Engagement Global gGmbH – Service für Entwicklungsinitiativen (Engagement Global gGmbH – Service for Development Initiatives).